Pistonite/txtpp/README.md

 #### USAGE
 This directive is used to create a temporary file that can be referenced by `run`
 #### ARGUMENTS
+Must have at least 1 argument.
 The first argument specifies the `FILE_PATH` to save the output.
 The rest of the arguments are joined by [line endings](#line-endings) to form the `CONTENT`, with a trailing line ending.
 #### BEHAVIOR
 - `FILE_PATH` is resolved the same way as the [include directive](#include-directive)
 - `FILE_PATH` cannot end in `.txtpp`.
 It will cause an error.